zmbush/zmbush.com/index.markdown

 hikes, bike rides, and other things of the sort, regretfully, not as often as I once did.
 I also play the guitar (poorly).

-I like to cook, hang out with my five roommates, and play with Legos.
+I like to cook, hang out with [my five roommates][Roomies], and play with Legos.
 I love visiting with my family, especially my baby nephew [Landon][landy].

 [meraki]: http://www.meraki.com/ (Meraki)